jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 </details>

 #### FactorLevelList
-With this component, the user can set names of fcators, and for each factor, the names of its levels.
+With this component, the user can set names of factors, and for each factor, the names of its levels.
 This is used in Repeated Measures ANOVA.
 Properties
 - `name`: identifier of the particular variable field (in your R code you will be able to retrieve the assigned variable(s) through this identifier)
 - `label`: [optional, default: `""`] text that will be shown above the variable field